Dialexio/OTA-Catalog-Parser/README.md

 You must save the OTA update catalog to your computer.
 The program will output its findings into standard output.

+## Running the Program
+This program requires [Java 8](http://www.java.com/en/download/) or newer to be installed.

+This is a command line program.
+Open the Command Prompt or Terminal, and run it like any other JAR file:

+`java -jar path/to/Parser.jar`

+Arguments can be added after the JAR name.

 ## Arguments
 * `-b` specifies that you would like to see beta releases.
 By default, this program will not display beta releases. _This argument is optional._
 * `-d <device>` specifies what device you're looking for.
 This argument is looking for a value like "iPad2,3" or "iPod7,1."
 (If you do not know what value to use, you may refer to the identifiers listed on [The iPhone Wiki](https://www.theiphonewiki.com/wiki/Models).) __This argument is required.__